-Their discovery of a double black hole system is in line with the theory of the growth of galaxies, which postulates that each galaxy houses a black hole at its centre.
-It is believed that as these two black holes begin to merge they will form a bigger galaxy.
+Their discovery of a double black hole system is in line with the theory of the growth of galaxies, which postulate

 It is estimated that less than a third of a light-year separates these two behemoth heavenly bodies.
 The distance separating these two quasars is believed to be closer than the binary system found by the Chandra X-ray Observatory in 2003.
 Because of the distance they are from one another, and the massiveness of each black hole, which is estimated to be between 20 million to 1 billion times bigger than earth’s sun, it takes them one hundred years to circle one another.